-The most interesting characteristics of red blood cells for architects are their shape change possibilities and the change of properties revealed in the indentation experiments presented above.
+The most interesting characteristics of red blood cells are their shape change possibilities and the change of properties revealed in the indentation experiments presented above.

-Shape Change due to Environmental Influence
+Shape change due to environmental influence

 Sodium is the most important ion in the extracellular space.
 In hypertone dehydration one looses more water than sodium, and the concentration of ions in the extracellular space is larger than inside the erytrocytes.
-Water leaves the red blood cells, and the erytrocytes shrink (Figure 13d).
-If the sodium concentration in the extracellular space is smaller than inside the erytrocytes, water moves into the erytrocytes and they bulge (Figure 13c).
+Water leaves the red blood cells, and the erytrocytes shrink (Fig. 13d).
+If the sodium concentration in the extracellular space is smaller than inside the erytrocytes, water moves into the erytrocytes and they bulge.
 This can happen e.g. if one drinks too much distilled water - in this case the erytrocytes can even burst.